 Making the number depends on your ability to identify talent.
 After all, “A” players generate 5x more revenue than “B” players and 10x more than “C” players.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017 and turn to the people plan phase on pages 285 – 293 of the PDF.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Sales leaders consistently ask me what tips or tricks they can use in an interview to ensure hiring an ‘A’ player.
 Since SBI has started measuring ‘Ramp to Productivity Failure Rate’ (aka: how many of your people hit their quota vs. how many fail and leave the company), it has slowly been increasing.
 Our median rate 9 years ago was 42%.
 It is now 52%.
 This means 52% of all new hires FAIL.
 This means over half of all new sales hires don’t make their quota in year one.
 You need to know the sure signs that indicate you are interviewing an ‘A’ player.